cybertraining-dsc/fa20-523-327/project/project.md

 * video_error_or_removed

-Python reads the trending_date and publish_time labels as objects which needs to be changed to integer values.
+Python reads the trending_date and publish_time labels as objects which need to be changed to integer values.
 To convert the data type the labels first need to be converted into datetime.
-After, another datetime function will be used to convert the month, day, and year into their own columns.
+After conversion, another datetime function will be used to separate the month, day, and year into their individual columns.

 ![Figure 1](https://github.com/cybertraining-dsc/fa20-523-327/raw/main/project/images/figure1.png)

 **Figure 1:** Converting into Dates

-Next the remaining three labels can be easily converted from their boolean values into 1/0 values.
+Next, the remaining three labels can be easily converted from their boolean values into 1 or 0 values.

 ![Figure 2](https://github.com/cybertraining-dsc/fa20-523-327/raw/main/project/images/figure2.png)